tigrouind/AITD-tools/README.md

 ⚠️ some files in the release archive might be detected as malware by some A/V (eg: Windows Defender).
 The exact reason is unclear but this is probably because it use Win32 API calls such as `ReadProcessMemory` and `WriteProcessMemory`.
 If you know how to fix this, please let me know.

+# Requirements

+You need to install [.NET Desktop Runtime 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) (Windows 10 or newer) to run the tools.

 # LifeDISA

 This is a disassembler for LIFE scripts in Alone in the Dark series.

 ## Supported
 * Alone in the Dark 1 / 2 / 3 (CD-ROM, floppy, demo)